Houston: Religion

 A variety of Eastern and Oriental Orthodox churches can be found in Houston.
 Immigrants from Eastern Europe, the Middle East, Ethiopia, India, and other areas have added to Houston's Eastern and Oriental Orthodox population.
 As of 2011 in the entire state, 32,000 people actively attended Orthodox churches.
 In 2013 Father John Whiteford, the pastor of St. Jonah Orthodox Church near Spring, stated there were about 6,000-9,000 Eastern Orthodox Christians in Houston.
 The Association of Religion Data Archives numbered 16,526 Eastern and Oriental Orthodox Houstonians in 2020.
-The most prominent Eastern and Oriental Orthodox jurisdictions are the Greek Orthodox Archdiocese of America, the Antiochian Orthodox Archdiocese of North America, the Coptic Orthodox Church of Alexandria, and Ethiopian Orthodox Tewahedo Church.
+The most prominent Eastern and Oriental Orthodox jurisdictions are the Greek Orthodox Archdiocese of America, the Antiochian Orthodox Archdiocese of North America, the Coptic Orthodox Church of Alexandria, the Ethiopian Orthodox Tewahedo Church, and the Armenian Apostolic Church.

 Houston's Jewish community, estimated at 47,000 in 2001, has been present in the city since the 1800s.
 Houstonian Jews have origins from throughout the United States, Israel, Mexico, Russia, and other places.
 As of 2016, over 40 synagogues were in Greater Houston.
 The largest synagogues are Congregation Beth Yeshurun, a Conservative Jewish temple, and the Reform Jewish congregations Beth Israel and Emanu-El.
 According to a study in 2016 by Berman Jewish DataBank, 51,000 Jews lived in the area, an increase of 4,000 since 2001.

 Houston has a large and diverse Muslim community; it is the largest in Texas and the Southern United States, as of 2012.
 It is estimated that Muslims made up 1.2% of Houston's population.
 As of 2016, Muslims in the Houston area included South Asians, Middle Easterners, Africans, Turks, and Indonesians, as well as a growing population of Latino Muslim converts.
 In 2000 there were over 41 mosques and storefront religious centers, with the largest being the Al-Noor Mosque (Mosque of Light) of the Islamic Society of Greater Houston.

 The Hindu, Sikh, and Buddhist communities form a growing sector of the religious demographic after Judaism and Islam.
 Large Hindu temples in the metropolitan area include the BAPS Shri Swaminarayan Mandir Houston, affiliated with the Swaminarayan Sampradaya denomination in Fort Bend County, near the suburb of Stafford as well as the South Indian-style Sri Meenakshi Temple in suburban Pearland, in Brazoria County, which is the oldest Hindu temple in Texas and third-oldest Hindu temple in the United States.

 Of the irreligious community 16% practiced nothing in particular, 3% were agnostic, and 2% were atheist in 2014.